qsideinstitute/federal-criminal-sentencing/master.md

 which is a number, but you can’t live in the zip code 90210.3.
 Only whole numbers, and specific ones at that, make sense here.
 We will learn more about using numbers to represent categorical data in this lesson.

+Finally, dates and times are special variables that are treated differently depending on the context and structure of the values.
+In some cases, especially when there are few discrete values, dates and times might be treated as categorical variables.
+In some formats and in other cases, dates and times might be treated as numerical variables (note: even though a date or time might be represented as a number, this is not the type of numerical variable where it makes sense to do math in the typical way!).
+When data are specific dates (with day, month, and year) and/or times (with hours, minutes, seconds), then R has special data types that capture dates and times along a continuum.
+We don’t need to worry about that for this case study, though!

 **Can you identify which data type each variable in the federal criminal sentencing data is?**